sahanjournal/audience-insight-assistant/README.md

 Prompt:
 -

 Here's the prompt that we use to instruct the GPT.
-Based on the structure of your data and the task you intend the GPT to perform, you would want to edit and adjust the instructions.
+Based on the structure of your data and the task you intend the GPT to perform, you will want to edit and adjust the instructions.

 > You are a marketing associate at Sahan Journal, a nonprofit newsroom covering immigrants and communities of color in Minnesota.
 You are preparing a sales kit to present to an advertiser interested in advertising on Sahan Journal's platform.